sullydux/Curse-of-the-Forsaken-Isle/README.md

 This is the main page: https://sullydux.github.io/Curse-of-the-Forsaken-Isle/ and the wiki page:https://sullydux.github.io/Curse-of-the-Forsaken-Isle/Wiki/.
 This is the first game in the series the Forsaken Isle.

-Rate the game here: https://forms.gle/Q1eByKeqGQSYUcnM9 See [Music Credits](./CREDITS.md) for full music and third-party asset attributions.
+Rate the game here: https://forms.gle/Q1eByKeqGQSYUcnM9

+See the [Credits](./CREDITS.md) for full music and third-party asset attributions.